-Adobe offer a powerful, web-based video and graphic editing tool called Spark.
+Adobe offer a powerful, web-based video and graphic editing tool.
 With built-in templates and guides for creating videos, students can easily mix narration, pictures, text and video clips with automatic animated transitions that look polished and professional.
-Spark’s workflow mimics a slide-show style approach, which actually helps support students in structuring their content to tell a dynamic story that flows in a logical order.
+Adobe’s workflow mimics a slide-show style approach, which actually helps support students in structuring their content to tell a dynamic story that flows in a logical order.

 For students that prefer to stick to familiar tools; PowerPoint offers a built in recording service for narrating slides, with or without a webcam capture.
 Students can even record one slide at a time, and re-record any errors or mistakes until they are happy with the output.
 PowerPoint recordings can be exported as an .mp4 file (which can take a while) and then submitted as their video file.